robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 2. Create a branch e.g. bugfix
 3. Make your changes
 4. Commit
-   Please add a bug id with the right keyword to your commit message on a separate line and gerrit will create a link to the correct bugid(s).
-   Closes-Bug: #1234567 -- use 'Closes-Bug' if the commit is intended to fully fix and close the bug being referenced.
-   Partial-Bug: #1234567 -- use 'Partial-Bug' if the commit is only a partial fix and more work is needed.
-   Related-Bug: #1234567 -- use 'Related-Bug' if the commit is merely related to the referenced bug.
 5. If necessary: apt-get -y install git-review (or yum -y install git-review)
 6. run "git review"